 3D or 2.5D display?

-Siu calls the capacitive display "2.5D," because obviously it does not allow to represent an object "in midair", totally detached from the ground.
-Part of the space is taken up by the display base, after all.
-Yet, despite careful observation, the display represents an object in an excellent way and provides the blind with all the necessary information on its shape.
+Siu calls the capacitive display “2.5D,” because it obviously doesn't allow you to represent an object “in mid-air,” totally detached from the ground.
+Some of the space is taken up by the display base, after all.
+Yet, despite the precise observation, the display represents an object in an excellent way and provides the blind person with all the necessary information on its shape.

 Little steps

-The "problem" of the display for Blind at this point it is the resolution, which must be absolutely improved to offer an increasingly precise perception.
-Other research teams around the world are working on similar solutions, and it seems that this field is proceeding more slowly than others, probably for the smaller "catchment area".
+The display “problem” for Blind at this point it is the resolution, which absolutely needs to be improved to offer an increasingly precise perception.
+Other research teams around the world are working on similar solutions, and it seems that this field is progressing more slowly than others, probably due to the smaller "catchment area".

 The touch display needs more work before it can be marketed.
 The dimensions of the tactile pixels must be reduced and the execution speed increased.